rust-lang/book/second-edition/src/ch01-02-hello-world.md

 with one space in between.

 > At the time of writing, an automatic formatter, `rustfmt`, is under
 > development.
-If you'd like to stick to a standard style across Rust projects,
+If you’d like to stick to a standard style across Rust projects,
 > `rustfmt` is a tool that will format your code in a particular style.
 The
 > plan is to eventually include it with the standard Rust distribution, like
 > `rustc`, so depending on when you read this book, you may have it already